WORDS & IMAGES: Freweyni Asress

 We can change the representation of the zero waste as people of color by sharing our stories and allowing space for everyone in the zero waste movement to see the big picture (which is definitely not matching mason jars!)
 We need to be active, not just hopeful and well meaning.

-OL: Why do you believe representation matters in environmental communities?
+FA: Why do you believe representation matters in environmental communities?

 CC: Because people of color are impacted by environmental issues more than anyone else.